Rotorua Mountain Biking - The Whakarewarewa Forest is home for Rotorua bikers.

 Over the years I have also noticed a LOT more cyclists not in the first flush of youth anymore (ok, I'll put my hand up, that includes me) so if you are older; come on out… come on… you know you want to do it… no need to be shy.
 It's great fun, believe me.

-There is a new mountain biking business on site at Waipa by the name of Mountain Bike Rotorua who hire out bikes.
+The mountain biking business on site at Waipa is Mountain Bike Rotorua who hire out bikes.
 Their hours of business are 9am to 5pm, 7 days a week.

 During the summer they also have their bikes available at the Rotorua Redwoods.